secure-software-engineering/paper-idesolverxx/index.md

 The paper analyzes performance bottlenecks of the *Interprocedural Distributive Environments* (IDE) algorithm and proposes two optimizations to improve runtime and memory consumption of IDE analyses:
 - Improved memory-layouts of the internal data structures of the IDE solver and
-- extensions to a garbage collection mechanism for the IDE solver internal data.
+- Extensions to a garbage collection mechanism for the IDE solver internal data.

 The paper contains a thorough empirical study to assess the concrete performance implications of our proposed optimizations, when analyzing real-world C and C++ software.